benjavalero/replacer/replacer-backend/technical-design.md

 - [ ] **LinkAliasedFinder** Find the first part of aliased links, e. g. `brasil` in `[[brasil|Brasil]]`
 - [ ] **InterLanguageLinkFinder** Find inter-language links, e. g. `[[:pt:Title]]`

+- [ ] **PersonNameFinder** Find person names which are used also as nouns and thus are false positives, e. g. in Spanish `Julio` in `Julio Verne`, as "julio" is also the name of a month to be written in lowercase.

 ## TODO: REVIEW COMPONENTS

 - [x] `dump.DumpFinder`